neopragma/cobol-unit-test/README.md

            protected String phoneNumber = null;
 ```

 This declares a name that represents a _reference_ (an object that contains a pointer to another object) to an object of class ```java.lang.String```.
 The location of the object in memory and how the Java runtime manages it are not visible to the programmer.
 In fact, due to string interning, many variables in many objects may refer to the same String object in memory.
-Conversely, the same reference may point to different Strig objects at different points during a program's execution.
+Conversely, the same reference may point to different String objects at different points during a program's execution.
 The sample declaration assigns an initial value of ```null``` to the reference, which means it does not point to an object (its pointer contains binary zeroes).

 In Cobol, there is no reference object and no pointer. ```PHONE-NUMBER``` is just a chunk of virtual storage.
 Its virtual storage address remains the same as long as the program is loaded in memory.